-If you have a legal problem, dispute or conflict with an entrepreneur or consumer and you are unable to reach a mutually agreed settlement, you can call in specialist help.
-In the Netherlands you can, for example, contact the following people and bodies for information and (legal) advice:
+Do you have a legal problem, dispute, or conflict with an entrepreneur or consumer?
+And are you unable to reach a mutually agreed settlement?
+You can call in specialist help.
+In the Netherlands you can contact different types of professionals and bodies for information and (legal) advice.

-A company lawyer advises on commercial legal matters.
+A company lawyer (legal counsel) advises on commercial legal matters within a company.

 Sector organisations and employers' organisations